Nastyflav/appli_purbeurre_version_terminal/README.md

 By using Pur Beurre, you'll be able to find a substitute for a food product, with better nutritive grades and higher quality.
 The programm also leaves you with the possibility of saving all your query results in your database.

-# What do Pur Beurre really does ?
+# What does Pur Beurre really do ?
 ----------------
 By launching Pur Beurre the following steps will happen :
-	- a local database with datas from [Open Food Facts](https://world.openfoodfacts.org/) will be installed
+	- a local database with datas from [Open Food Facts](https://world.openfoodfacts.org/) will be installed \
-	- you'll be able to search in this database a certain amount of products and their substitutes
+	- you'll be able to search in this database a certain amount of products and their substitutes \
-	- a saving function is built to allow you to save all your favorites substitutes in your database
+	- a saving function is built to allow you to save all your favorites substitutes in your database \

 # How to install and launch :
 --------------